Processing the Voices of Sophia Records

 “At a time where feminist values were disparaged, marginalized, and trivialized as ‘politically correct,’ Voices of Sophia called the PC(USA) to its historic commitments to women, to justice, and to reformation.
 It encouraged spiritual growth, renewal, and interpersonal connections around women’s theologies and justice issues.” –-Janet Lowery

 In 1993, the feminist Re-Imagining Conference caused an uproar throughout the Presbyterian Church (U.S.A.).
-The PC(USA) had donated $10,000 and staff time of the Women’s Ministry Unit to support the ecumenical event.
+The PC(USA) had donated money to support the ecumenical event.
 Critics warned against Re-Imagining’s message that feminists could push the boundaries of orthodoxy and still be Christian.
 Following the conference, immense criticism was heaped upon all Presbyterians who attended and Mary Ann Lundy, head of the PC(USA) Women’s Ministry Unit, was removed from her position.

 A year later, sixteen people invited by Sylvia Thorson-Smith and Mary Kuhns created a special impact group within the denomination to address the issues raised by Re-Imagining and the backlash it received.
 They named the organization Voices of Sophia and their purpose was to “transform the church into a discipleship of equals.”
 VOS held annual gatherings, distributed newsletters, and grew a membership that peaked at over 500 members.
 The organization was visible at each General Assembly, advocating for progressive overtures and offering encouragement through its VOS Breakfast and booth.
 In 2010, VOS combined with the Witherspoon Society to form Presbyterian Voices for Justice.